 In this laser therapy tiny beams of light that penetrate deeply into the skin are used.
-This results in dozens or even hundreds of microscopic holes from where skin cells have been removed, surrounded by healthy skin.
-With the help of these holes old skin cells are broken down while stimulating collagen production within the deeper skin layers.
-With the help of surrounding healthy skin, the damage done by laser heals quickly, resulting in fresh, new skin cells.
+This results in dozens or even hundreds of microscopic holes from where skin have been removed, surrounded by healthy skin.
+With the help of these holes old skin are broken down while stimulating collagen production within the deeper skin layers.
+With the help of surrounding healthy skin, the damage done by laser heals quickly, resulting in fresh, new skin.

 Topical anesthetic will be provided to prevent pain.
 This therapy is much less invasive and requires little to no recovery time.
 Patients usually experience redness or minor swelling that fades within a few days.
 You’re likely to need three to five treatments, spaced out at least a week apart.
 While some improvement will be seen immediately, you will have to wait a few months to get the real results of the treatment.